-From the day we are born, the learning process begins; we start learning from our parents, siblings and grandparents.
+Employing mature age workers seems like a no brainer.
+Consider this thought.
+From the day we are born we start learning from our parents.
 When our schooling begins, we start learning from our teachers and other adults within the education system.
 If we progress into further study, we begin learning from lecturers and tutors.
-The moral to the story is, that through every stage of life, we are learning from our elders, who are sharing their knowledge and wisdom that they have gathered from taking this journey before us.
+The moral to the story is, through every stage of life, we are learning from our elders, who share their knowledge and wisdom that they have gathered from taking this journey before us.
 The workplace is no different.
-Employing mature age workers brings a wealth of knowledge and experience to the workplace, providing other employees an opportunity to learn from their experiences and lessons learnt throughout their life; a mature age employee brings qualities to the workplace that cannot be learnt from a textbook.
+A mature age employee brings qualities to the workplace that cannot be learnt from a textbook.
 Qualities that can only be learnt from many years in the workplace.
-If your organisation is looking to recruit a new team member who already has years of experience; why not employ a mature age worker.
-Have a look at atWork Australia’s website to see how they can support your recruitment needs.
+If your organisation is looking to recruit a new team member who already has years of experience; why not employ a mature age worker?
+See how atWork Australia can provide support finding staff.

 The benefits of hiring mature age workers